cbib/FANCy/README.md

 ## Installation

-Example commands for the installation are given for CentOS.
+Example commands for the installation are given for a CentOS VM set up for this purpose.

-0. Clone the pipeline onto your local computer/cluster:
+* Clone the pipeline onto your local computer/cluster:

 We clone directly from this repo, but you might want to clone from a forked copy on your own github account, in case you want to modify the pipeline later.